esper-io/console_docs/docs/devices-groups/quick-actions.md

 The Action drop-down is available when you select a device using the ‘Select Device’ link on the right side of the ‘Device and Group’ screen.
 The Actions drop-down gives you a set of specific actions you can take on any devices you’ve selected when in Device Pane List view and Grid View.
 It is an unavailable Map view.
-We support a few quick actions like Move Devices, Ping, Reboot, App Install, App Uninstall, Apply Policy and Remove/Factory Reset Device.
+We support a few quick actions like Move Devices, Ping, Reboot, Application Install, Application Uninstall, Apply Policy and Remove/Factory Reset Device.